sympy/sympy/doc/src/tutorial/preliminaries.rst

 To show or hide the SymPy Live shell at any time, just click the green button on the bottom right of the screen.

+By default, the SymPy Live shell uses `\LaTeX` for output.
+If you want the output to look more like the output in the documentation, change the output format to ``Str`` or ``Unicode``.

 If you wish to modify an example before evaluating it, change the evaluation mode to "copy".
 This will cause clicking on an example to copy the example to